vakadu/itachiadmin/README.md

 # jediadmin
 New Admin Theme for Kwiqpick

+For Preview clone this repository and go to 'dist' folder and open html files in browser.

 ### Getting Started

 There are two methods for getting started with this repo.